Oded Fehr: Career

-From 2010 to 2014 he portrayed a recurring character, Mossad Agent Eyal Levin on the TV series Covert Affairs.
+From 2010 to 2014, he portrayed a recurring character, Mossad Agent Eyal Levin on the TV series Covert Affairs.
 In 2013, he guest starred in the episode "Shiva" of the 10th season of CBS NCIS as an Israeli Mossad assistant director.

 Fehr returned to the fifth installment of the Resident Evil series, Resident Evil: Retribution.
 In 2019, Fehr appeared in the CBS drama Blood & Treasure, and began an ongoing role as Admiral Vance in Star Trek: Discovery.
+In 2026, Fehr was announced to return as Ardeth Bay in the fourth installment of The Mummy franchise.

 Personal life

 Fehr married Rhonda Tollefson, whom he had met at the Los Angeles Opera, on 22 December 2000.
 The couple have three children.